 This idea that the arteries circulated air in the body was still held by Greek scientific philosophers about twelve centuries later.
 When a person dies, blood drains into the veins, leaving the arteries clear.
 When scientists investigated the anatomy of a deceased person and found the arteries empty, they understandably hypothesized that their primary function was air circulation.

 Misperceptions about the function of the circulatory system continued, as scientific philosophers assigned correct functions to some anatomical structures while assigning incorrect functions to others.
 For example, Galen, a physician living in Rome during the 2nd century CE understood that veins and arteries both carried blood, but did not recognize that they work together.
-He thought that veins carried blood from the liver, the arteries carried blood and air from the heart, and that neither vessel returned blood back to their originating organs.
+He thought that veins carried blood from the liver, the arteries carried blood and air from the heart, and neither vessel returned blood back to their originating organs.

 Varicose veins have difficulty returning blood to the heart because they have lost some of their structural integrity.
 Over time, these veins begin to bulge and may have a “snaky” appearance.
 An ancient Egyptian papyrus written between 1580-1320 BC describes varicose veins in just this way, as being “sinuous and serpentine.”